This article describes sampling and standard lab procedures to follow to get to wine fermentation off to a good start.

 h) Keeping a pH meter in good condition.
 Storage is important.
 NEVER LEAVE IT SOAKING IN WATER rather store the glass bulb wet with pH 7 buffer (or a dilute potassium chloride solution).
 If using a commercial storage solution match it to the manufacturer of the meter as there is more than one type of reference cell material in use today.
 If the storage solution has been allowed to dry out it should be soaked in buffer for at least 24 hours.

 It is a combination of pH and TA but there are other factors.
 One tool that can be used in creating a wine with the correct perceived level of acidity is the Acidity Index.
-It is the total acid (g/L) – pH. of a wine There is a the table that describes the acidity index for various wines.
-An attempt will be made to attach it to this article when it becomes available.
-One of the best measures of perceived acidity is your palate when completing the final blending prior to bottling.
-When tasting the pH of a wine has little do with the sensation of acidity.
+It is the total acid (g/L) – pH. of a wine There is a separate document listed in this section of our website that describes the acidity index for various wines, but one of the best measures of perceived acidity is your palate when completing the final blending prior to bottling.
+When tasting a wine the pH has a lesser role in the sensation of acidity.
 Rather it is the acids originating in the grapes such as tartaric acid, malic acid, citric acid and succinic acids have a much greater influence.
 Each by themselves have a different flavor but no odor.
 When added to wine to wine during final blending they have the potential to change the aroma profile of the wine as well.

 If attempting to mitigate the potential for excessive alcohol content in wine it has been a practice on occasion to add acidulated water to musts from high Brix grapes.
 Success has been reported using water additions where the final quality of the wine has not been affected.
 When adding tap water be aware that chlorine is present in the water.
 SO2 present in the must or added to the water will neutralize the effects of the chlorine.